The Compatriot members of the Frontier Patriots Chapter of the Pennsylvania Society, SAR welcome you to this webpage.

 The Mother Bedford website is devoted to the history of Old-Bedford County, and in particular the history of Bedford County during the American Revolutionary War period.
 Bedford County's involvement in the Patriot Cause is covered in great detail at this website.

-The Somerset-Cambria Chapter, PASSAR Home Page
+The Great Glades (previously Somerset-Cambria) Chapter, PASSAR Home Page

 Somerset and Cambria Counties, Pennsylvania were part of Bedford County during the period of the American Revolutionary War.